 The U.S. Food and Drug Administration and U.S. Department of Agriculture expanded the initial guidance regarding food safety to include answers to questions, such as: what to do if an employee tests positive for COVID-19, how to maintain social distancing in food production or processing facilities, and should employees in retail food and food production settings wear face coverings.
 Read over the FDA's guidance and receive answers here.

-At this time, the FDA emphaszies that COVID-19 does not pose a food safety risk, and states that "there is no evidence of food or food packaging being associated with the transmission of COVID-19."
+At this time, the FDA emphasizes that COVID-19 does not pose a food safety risk, and states that "there is no evidence of food or food packaging being associated with the transmission of COVID-19."
 Furthermore, the FDA says no widespread disruptions to the food supply chain have been reported; the department is closely monitoring the food supply chain for any shortages or changes.

 To read over the FDA's answers on food safety and COVID-19 visit this page.

-Additionally, the FDA released a guidance for a temporary policy regarding nutrition labeling of certain packaged food.
+Additionally, the FDA released guidance for a temporary policy regarding nutrition labeling of certain packaged food.
 This temporary policy will provide restaurants and food manufacturers flexibility during the pandemic.